Aniruddha-Deb/vicodin/README.md

 on disk if you exclude the `.git` folder.
 It still retains configurability.
 If you want a batteries-included nvim that doesn't break and can be packaged/ installed easily without fiddling with mason/lazy this is made for that usecase.

+## License

+Vicodin is released under the MIT license.

+Vicodin uses external plugins under the `externals/` folder, and also vendors the `nvim` binary.
+These plugins/binaries have external licenses of their own, and may not fall under the license of this repository.